vobyjs/oby/readme.md

 });

+await nextTask (); // Giving the effect a chance to run

 url ( 'https://my.api2' ); // This causes the effect to be re-executed, and the previous `disposed` Observable will be set to `true`
 ```